How to Write a Letter of Interest (38 Samples and Examples)

 Signature

-You may also consider writing it if your contact informs you of a job opening that is yet to be advertised to the public or in the event you’re looking to specialize in a particular area.
-Finally, you should consider writing a letter of interest if you find a company with appealing work culture, location, mission statement, or values that you admire.
+You may also consider writing it if your contact informs you of a job opening that is yet to be advertised to the public or if you’re looking to specialize in a particular area.
+Finally, you should consider writing it if you find a company with an appealing work culture, location, mission statement, or values that you admire.

 Template